vdedios/printf/tests/README.md

 **main_g.c** is just a simple main with some *%#g* cases I had problems with.
 You would have to compiled by yourself since is not compiled by the script.

-In order to make it work just replace, in run_tests.sh, these variables with your own personal compiling and directories preference.
+In order to make it work just replace, in run_tests.sh, these variables with your own personal compiling and directories preference:

 ```
 CC="gcc -Wall -Werror -Wextra -g src/*.c libft/libft.a"